I'm a culinary nutritionist who helps you make delicious food with a healthy twist. It’s food everyone can enjoy!

 I quickly graduated from box pudding to other kid favorites like cookies and cakes.
-By the time I was in high school I was making Coq Au Vin and Chicken Kiev for my family.
-I knew doing something with food was the direction I had to go.
+By the time I was in high school I was making Coq Au Vin and Chicken Kyiv for my family.
+I knew doing something with food was in my future.

-Culinary school crossed my mind a few times, but I knew I didn’t want to be a chef.
+Culinary school crossed my mind a few times, but I wasn’t so sure that I wanted to be a chef.
 So, I went on to get my Bachelor’s and Master’s Degrees in Nutrition and Dietetics.

 Lemon – I’m all about flavor.
 Seriously, if it doesn’t taste good, why waste the calories?
 A spritz of lemon juice right before serving adds a ton of flavor to a dish.
 So the lemon in my logo represents flavor….the first letter also happens to be the first initial in my first name!
 How convenient 🙂

 Mint – Food, and cooking are about creativity.
 Mint is one of those herbs that shows up unexpectedly in so many dishes!
 Did you know it’s often found in Thai curries and many Mediterranean dishes?
 It’s bright and fresh and “M” is my middle initial…hmm, see a trend here?

 Apple – You know the saying, an apple a day keeps the doctor away?
 Apples have long been associated with health and nutrition, so how fitting is that?
 And, well, you guessed it…not only is “a” the first letter in “apple”, but it is also the first letter of my last name.

 Okay, clever, but I think all three images really stand for what I believe.
 Flavor, creativity, and health.
 They all work together and those are the things I want my business to stand for.

 Master's Degree, Registered Dietitian and Certified Culinary Nutritionist